OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

     openmdao.components.tests.test_meta_model_structured_comp.TestMetaModelStructuredCompMapFeature.test_shape
     :layout: code, output

-You can also predict multiple independent output points by setting the `num_nodes` argument to be equal to the number of points you want to predict.
+You can also predict multiple independent output points by setting the `vec_size` argument to be equal to the number of points you want to predict.
 Here, we set it to 2 and predict 2 points with `MetaModelStructuredComp`:

 .. embed-code::